consolidation/output-formatters/README.md

 Currently in use in [Robo](https://github.com/consolidation/Robo).

+## Motivation

+Formatters are used to allow simple commandline tool commands to be implemented in a manner that is completely independent from the Symfony Console output interfaces.
+A command receives its input via its method parameters, and returns its result as structured data (e.g. a php standard object or array).
+The structured data is then formatted by a formatter, and the result is printed.

+This process is managed by the [Consolidation/AnnotationCommand](https://github.com/consolidation/annotation-command) project.

 ## Library Usage

 This is a library intended to be used in some other project.
 Require from your composer.json file: